Afshinfathi21/Wallpaper4u/README.md

 - Access the application at [http://localhost:8000/](http://localhost:8000/).
 - Register or log in.
-- Update your profile, upload wallpapers, like, and manage posts.
+- Create your profile, upload wallpapers, like, and manage posts.
 - Confirm your email address after registration.

 ## Docker Commands